Henry Todd (priest): Life

 The favour of the Earl secured for Todd the living of Ivinghoe, Buckinghamshire, in December 1803, when he resigned his curacy of Beckermet.
 He became, on the nomination of the bishop of Rochester, rector (1803–05) of Woolwich.
 Lord Bridgewater then bestowed on him the vicarage of Edlesbrough, Buckinghamshire, which he kept until 1807, and he is said to have been, on the same nomination, rector of Little Gaddesden in Hertfordshire for a short period in 1805.
 Todd had been for some time keeper of the manuscripts and records at Lambeth Palace, and by 1807 he was appointed chaplain and librarian to Archbishop Charles Manners-Sutton, who in that year gave him the rectory of Coulsdon, and in 1812 appointed him to the vicarage of Addington, both in Surrey.
 In December 1812 Todd was created royal chaplain in ordinary (a position which he retained until his death), and in July 1818 he was appointed one of the Six Preachers in Canterbury Cathedral.

 Todd vacated all these preferments, except the crown chaplaincy, on his appointment, in November 1820, by the Earl of Bridgewater to the rectory of Settrington in Yorkshire, where he took up his residence.
 He was appointed by the archbishop, on 9 January 1830, to the prebendal stall of Husthwaite in York Cathedral, and was installed, on the archbishop's gift, on 2 November 1832 as archdeacon of Cleveland.
 He must by this time have been fairly well off, for Isaac Reed made him a legacy and Charles Dilly the publisher left him £500.
 In May 1824 he became a member of the Royal Society of Literature; but a pension offered to him by Lord Melbourne was declined.
 He retained his three Yorkshire preferments until his death at Settrington rectory on 24 December 1845.
 He was buried in the chancel of his church where a monument of plain white marble commemorates him; a stained-glass window was put by the clergy in the tower at the west end of the church.
 The epitaph also commemorates his wife, Anne Dixon, who died at Settrington rectory on 14 April 1844, aged 78.
 They left several daughters.

 A miniature of the archdeacon was stealthily painted by a lady.
 From a sketch of him, taken in 1822, a painting was made by Joseph Smith and placed in Magdalen College school.
 A few years before his death he presented to the college his collection of books relating to Milton.
+A selection of books, 'including several scarce tracts and early printed books', was offered by auction in London by King & Lochee long before his death, on 21 March 1814; a copy of the catalogue is held at Cambridge University Library (shelfmark Munby.c.162(10)).